kobus-v-schoor/entelect-2020/README.md

   everything
 * In the first and second stage the bot was developed to be as generic as possible to allow easily modifying it for the next rounds.
-By the third stage the changes needed for the EMPs and damage mechanic was minimal (like one or two hours of work)
+By the third stage the changes needed for the EMPs and damage mechanic was minimal (around one or two hours of work)
 * Staying active on the forum and the game-engine repo allowed me to stay on top of bugs and the newest developments, without it I'd probably run into quite a few issues